 In general, no. Cancer is not a contagious disease that easily spreads from person to person.
 The only situation in which cancer can spread from one person to another is in the case of organ or tissue transplantation.
 A person who receives an organ or tissue from a donor who had cancer in the past may be at increased risk of developing a transplant-related cancer in the future.
 However, that risk is extremely low—about two cases of cancer per 10,000 organ transplants.
 Doctors avoid the use of organs or tissue from donors who have a history of cancer.

 In some people, cancers may be caused by certain viruses (some types of human papillomavirus, or HPV, for example) and bacteria (such as Helicobacter pylori).
 While a virus or bacterium can spread from person to person, the cancers they sometimes cause cannot spread from person to person.
-For more information about cancer-causing viruses and bacteria, see the NCI fact sheets on Helicobacter pylori and Cancer, HPV and Cancer, and Cancer Vaccines.
+For more information about cancer-causing viruses and bacteria, see the NCI fact sheets on Helicobacter pylori and Cancer and HPV and Cancer and our page on Infectious Agents.

 Does my attitude—positive or negative—determine my risk of, or likely recovery from, cancer?

 To date, there is no convincing scientific evidence that links a person’s “attitude” to his or her risk of developing or dying from cancer.
 If you have cancer, it’s normal to feel sad, angry, or discouraged sometimes and positive or upbeat at other times.
 People with a positive attitude may be more likely to maintain social connections and stay active, and physical activity and emotional support may help you cope with your cancer.
 For more information, see the NCI fact sheet on Psychological Stress and Cancer.